Marketing to Physicians: What You Need to Know

 Plenty of marketers try to grab doctors’ attention and share their message right away.
 Never mind the patients or crowded waiting room.

 This mistake happens all the time.
-It’s a sure way to annoy stressed-out doctors, who’d much rather collect the materials and review them on their own time–during off-hours when they can finally relax.
+It’s a sure way to annoy stressed-out doctors, who’d much rather collect the materials and review them on their own time or during off-hours when they can finally relax.
 If you can avoid a hard-sell and give them the chance to digest content at their convenience, they become much more receptive to hearing more.

 Educational content works wonders.
 Materials that show doctors how your new product or service works, backed up with scientific data, will get you much further than marketing fluff.
 You’ll do even better if you consider how a doctor might explain your messaging to their patients.
 Remember, doctors are gatekeepers.
 But they’re also translators who break down new technology and products in a way that laypeople can understand.